All Episodes

 Amen.

-That's 63 years ago, Franklin Delano Roosevelt on the radio, that's the uh did this on the day of the D-Day invasion, where six thousand Allied troops perish in one day.
+That's 63 years ago, Franklin Delano Roosevelt on the radio did this on the day of the D-Day invasion, where 6,000 Allied troops perished in one day.

-Uh it helps to remember all this, to put current events in perspective, history history is always valuable for that because it shows us just how much perspective we lack, historical knowledge, context that we some of us are unable to apply to present-day circumstances.
+History is always valuable for that because it shows us just how much perspective we lack, historical knowledge, context that some of us are unable to apply to present-day circumstances.

-Noteworthy also in this, not just the total we FDR as the president of the country threw this nation open to God's will.
+Noteworthy also in this, not just the total, FDR, as the president of the country threw this nation open to God's will.

 He was a liberal Democrat.